openmfp/golang-commons/README.md

 All the released versions will be available through access to GitHub (as any other Golang library).

+## Requirements

+golang-commons requires a installation of go.
+Checkout the [go.mod](go.mod) for the required go version.

 ## Contributing

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to Luigi.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to openMFP.

+## Code of Conduct

+Please refer to the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file in this repository informations on the expected Code of Conduct for contributing to openMFP.

 ## Licensing